SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

            });
 ```

-## step 7:Initiating a Transaction from Passport
+## Step 7:Initiating a Transaction with Passport

 ** Use Passport to initiate a blockchain transaction from your Express.js application(Shubham.js):
 ```